DamonHD/TRVmodel/README.md

 This extended model is then checked against a decade of hourly temperature data at seven representative locations around the UK.

-A copy of a full calculation run is checked in.
+A copy of the output of a full calculation run is checked in.

 ## Acknowledgements